redwoodjs/redwoodjs-com-archive/docs/testing.md

 <iframe width="100%" height="300" src="//jsfiddle.net/cannikin/mgy4ja1q/10/embedded/result,js/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0" class="border"></iframe>

+We've covered passing too few arguments, what if we pass too many?
+We'll leave writing that test as homework, but you should have everything you need, and you won't even need any changes to the `add()` function to make it work!

+### Our Test Runner Compared to Jest

 Our tests are a little verbose (10 lines of code to test that the right number of arguments were sent in).
 Luckily, the test runner that Redwood uses, Jest, provides a simpler syntax for the same assertions.
 Here's the complete test file, but using Jest's provided helpers:

 ```javascript